sunnysingh1994/recko/README.md

 http://localhost:8080/swagger-ui.html#/ )

 1. universe-controller ( for creating, updating , deleting universe )
-2. family-controller ( for creating, updating , deleting family in a univers )
+2. family-controller ( for creating, updating , deleting family in a universe )
-3. person-controller  ( for creating, updating , deleting person in a univers family ) 4 .
+3. person-controller  ( for creating, updating , deleting person in a universe family ) 4 .
 Answer controller ( Provide Api for Assigment Questions Solution )
    a.
 List families in a particular universe
    API URL : http://localhost:8080/swagger-ui.html#/answer-controller/getByUniverseIdUsingGET